google.com, pub-3359476637221643, DIRECT, f08c47fec0942fa0 Undercover Comics: 06/01/2018 - 07/01/2018

 Most people know the story of how William Gaines' EC Comics ruled Newsstand sales until the Congressional hearings scared the other publishers into creating a 'Comics Code' that essentially targeted all of his best selling comics - and how he instead went to publishing humor in his all new Mad Magazine using some of the same great artists and once again dominating the entertainment section of the newsstand.

-Well Marvel evetually copied them, in 1974 with their own 'Crazy Magazine', done is almost the exact same format - Goofy mascot, Professionally painted cover, quality artists lampooning movies, counter culture humor, etc.
+Well Marvel evetually copied them, in 1974 with their own 'Crazy Magazine', done in almost the exact same format - Goofy mascot, Professionally painted cover, quality artists lampooning movies, counter culture humor, etc.

 (CRAZY MAGAZINE #3 - cover dated March 1974, on newsstands January 3rd, 1974 with cover art by Kelly Freas)